Automatons — better known by most as robots — have been a part of the collective human unconscious for a long time.

 Today, robots are a part of our daily lives.
 Even if we don’t cross paths, robots are now working in our warehouses and assembly plants, exploring distant planets, and helping us inspect our infrastructure sites and even build brand-new ones.

 How do robots actually work, though?
 What are the key components to every robot, and how do they contribute to its overall functionality?
-Here’s a crash course in the parts that make robots tick.
+Here are the five main components of robots:

 1. Central Processing Unit